-Pamay Bassey is the Chief Experience Officer of “My 52 Weeks of Worship Project,” which started when she made a commitment to visit a different place of worship each week in 2010 – whether that place of worship reflected her personal religious tradition or not.
-As a result, in one year she visited 61 churches, temples, mosques, shuls, synagogues, covens, living rooms, and other places of worship in the USA, Mexico, the United Kingdom, Nigeria and South Africa.
+Pamay Bassey, is Chief Experience Officer of “My 52 Weeks of Worship Project,” which started when she made a commitment to visit a different place of worship each week in 2010 – whether that place of worship reflected her personal religious tradition or not.
+As a result, in one year she visited 61 churches, temples, mosques, shuls, synagogues, covens, and sacred spaces in the USA, Mexico, the UK, Nigeria and South Africa.

 Her book My 52 Weeks of Worship: Lessons from a Global, Spiritual, Interfaith Journey, shares the lessons she learned during her global, spiritual, interfaith journey.
 She also maintains a blog about her on-going experiences.
 She delivers keynote speeches and facilitates workshops and presentations based on her personal and professional experiences.